 Who should attend?

-- Cement producers interested in waste heat recovery
+- Cement and lime producers interested in power production

 - Cement industry project managers

 Main suppliers of waste heat recovery equipment (invited)

 - China Power